 Such activity is not just immoral, it is anti free market.
 Such co-operation between Big State and Big Business is a feature of fascist economics, not free market capitalism.

-In 2008 we witnessed this collusion on a massive scale.
+In 2008 we witnessed such collusion on a massive scale.
 Big banks started to fail.
 In a free and responsive market, that’s a good sign.
 The corrective is working.
 The inefficient, the stupid, the corrupt go down.

 But what did Governments do ?